edgedb/edgedb/docs/internals/dev.rst

       $ edb test

-The new virtual environment is now ready for development and can now be activated at any time.
+The new virtual environment is now ready for development and can be activated at any time.